(as amended by Gazette 43168 of 26 March 2020 and Gazette 43199 of 2 April 2020, Gazette 43232 of 16 April and Gazette 43240 of 20 April 2020)

 4. Production and sale of the goods listed in category A, above;

-6. Electricity, water, gas and fuel production, supply and maintenance;
+6. Electricity (including vital demand management services), water gas and fuel production, supply and maintenance;

-7. Critical jobs for essential government services as determined by Head of National or Provincial Departments in accordance with the guidance by the DPSA, including Social Grant Payments;
+7. Critical jobs for essential government services as determined by Head of National or Provincial Departments in accordance with the guidance of the Department of Public Service and Administration, including Social Grant Payments and pension payments;

 8. Birth and death certificates, and replacement identification documents;